KegangLiu/kegangliu.github.io/index.md

 ## Start up

 Here is a place for formulating some of my ideas aidded by words and publicity.
-Hope it would be of some sort of utility.
+Hope it would be of some sort of utility. (kegang.liu@ieee.org)

 ## Moving on from topology

-An object which has intriguing me for a long time.
+An object which has been intriguing me for a long time.

 ### Rocording of some beautiful words